-CMAT 2018 was conducted on January 20, 2018, in two slots from 9:30 am-12:30 pm & 2:30-5:30 respectively.
+CMAT 2019 was conducted on January 28, 2019, in two slots from 9:30 am-12:30 pm & 2:30 pm-5:30 pm respectively.
 There were no surprises in the exam this year.
 The exam featured easy to moderate level questions, and a candidate who is quick in selecting and rejecting answer options can score fairly well in it.

 CMAT Quantitative Techniques & Data Interpretation Analysis

 This section had questions based on conventional areas.
 There were 3 to 4 questions from Geometry and Mensuration, and the rest Quantitative Technique questions were from Arithmetic.
-There was one Data Interpretation question.
+There was two Data Interpretation question.
+Three questions were from Time, Speed and distance and two from algebra.
+This year there were 4 questions from Permutation and Combination and Probability.
 The level of difficulty of this section was easy to moderate.
 A candidate who attempted around 21-23 questions in this section can expect a good score.

 CMAT Logical Reasoning Analysis

 The level of difficulty of this section was easy to moderate.
-Analytical Reasoning dominated the section along with only one or two questions from Verbal Reasoning.
-Analytical questions were from topics like grouping, distribution, arrangement, comparison, coding/decoding, sequence, blood relation etc. A candidate who attempted around 20-22 questions in this section would expect to score well.
+There were three questions from Verbal Reasoning and two from Analogy.
+There was only one question from Analytical Reasoning.
+Also the questions were from topics like coding/decoding, sequence, blood relation etc. This year 2 questions were also from visual reasoning but they were easy.
+A candidate who attempted around 20-22 questions in this section would expect to score well.